Alan Fletcher - Flooring Expert and Consumer Advocate

 is very important because there is always a assumed amount of breakage with

-ceramic tiles, there are always some mis-cuts when installing any type of
+flooring materials, there are always some mis-cuts when installing any type of

 floor tile, and there will always be a need to replace some worn, stained or

 damaged tiles in the future.
+Having some extra material is just a wise thing

 Don’t expect to be able to order more tiles